-In Outlook Web App, every time you send a message, the recipients are stored in a nickname cache known as the Auto-Complete List.
-The next time you start to type those names in the To, Cc, or Bcc boxes, the Auto-Complete List feature suggests names in your cache that are possible matches.
-This saves time when you're addressing email messages.
+In Outlook Web App, every time you send a message, the recipients are stored in a cache known as the Auto-Complete List.
+The next time you start to type those names in the To, Cc, or Bcc boxes, the Auto-Complete List suggests names in your cache that are possible matches.
+This saves time when you're addressing messages.

 Remove a suggested name or email address from the Auto-Complete List